timarkh/tsakorpus/docs/configuration.md

 * ``media`` (true/false) -- determines whether the corpus contains any aligned media (sound or video) files and, therefore, whether the media player should appear next to the search results.

+* ``media_youtube`` (true/false) -- if ``media`` is true, determines whether the media files are stored on Youtube.
+Since plain audio/video files and Youtube videos require different player settings, all your media files have to be either uploaded to Youtube, or stored as media files on the server.

 * ``media_length`` -- an integer that determines the duration of media files in seconds.
 During indexing, source media files are split into overlapping pieces of equal duration (recommended duration is 1-3 minutes).
 This parameter is required at search time in order to recalculate offsets of neighboring sentences that were aligned with different pieces.

 * ``max_context_expand`` -- an integer that determines how many times the user may expand a context from search results, which can be important if there are copyright restrictions on the texts.
 Negative values mean unlimited expanding.